FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 **What concerns or opportunitities are influencing the way you've designed the device to look?**
-We have to take into consideration the weight, the usability, the moisture and the heat from breathing and how it would affect the device.
+We have to take into consideration the weight, the usability, the mobility of the device.
+We have to find a balance between how noticible it is vs. how easy and comfortable is it to carry.
+I don't see problems regarding the device overheating or waterdamage.
+If possible, it would be gerat to implement the waterproof system within the device so it doesn't get damaged during the party.
-The device would not overhat since it’s simply an LED light up device.
-In terms of water, we have to take into consideration the moist where the user breathes out.
-It is possible that the moisture from breathing would defect the lighting feature.
-Our key feature is to make the interactive mask noticible to other users, therefore I decided to make the entire area of the mask to change colors.

 ## Part F. Record